juc096/ece_140a_final_mvp/Report.md

 ## Personas

+1. Michelle is a manager at an auto insurance company in Chicago.
+She puts a lot of energy into her work.
+Due to this, most of her free time is spent at home with her family.

+2. Michael is a part time stay at home dad and part time soccer dad.
+He lives an active lifestyle in Sacramento.
+He spends his days shuttling children to and from school activities.

 ## Costumer Discovery – Interviews, Job Stories, and Journey Map

 ## Economics – Predicted Costs & Revenue Streams